vmware/vic-product/docs/user_doc/vic_cloud_admin/overview_of_vic_cloudadmin.md

    - Live state updates that provide a live view of the container system.
    - Multi-container template management, that enables logical multi-container application deployments.

 The information in this topic is intended for DevOps administrators.
-For an extended version of this information, see [Overview of vSphere Integrated Containers for vSphere Administrators](../vic_vsphere_admin/introduction.md) in *vSphere Integrated Containers for vSphere Administrators*.
+For an extended version of this information, see [Overview of Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure](../vic_vsphere_admin/introduction.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.

 - [Differences Between vSphere Integrated Containers and a Classic Container Environment](#differences)
 - [What Does vSphere Integrated Containers Do?](#whatisvic)